downshift-js/downshift/README.md

 > Note also this library supports `preact` out of the box.
 If you are using
 > `preact` then use the corresponding module in the `preact/dist` folder.
+> You can even `import Downshift from 'downshift/preact'` 👍

 ## Usage